bg-write/candyfloss-flask/README.md

 1. Open your IDE of choice.
 2. Open a terminal window.
 3. Enter and run this command: `flask --debug run`.
-4. Open the development server URL that's provided in the terminal output.
+4. Open the development server URL provided in the terminal output.
 5. You should now see Candyfloss!

 ### Running Tests